silvaom4/Backend-Capstone/README.md

     - Here you can create a key - once you have this key in the folder, apply the following format to the .env file
     - API_KEY=your_key_here
 ## Running the test
+-In your terminal
 - Run the test before you start the server
     ```bash
     npm run test:watch
     ```
+- Then hit 'a' to run all tests
 - The tests will not work if the API Key is missing

 ## USAGE